Sajid2001/real-time-app/README.md

 ## Future Ideas

 We plan to integrate OpenAI for feedback on current events and weather patterns.
-We also plan to allow for user registration and search history features to allow for a more seamless user experience.
+We also plan to allow for user registration and a search history feature to allow for a more seamless user experience.